Living in Luxury

 Wining & Dining

 Some of the best restaurants in Phoenix are in the Arcadia neighborhood, just a short walk from our luxury villas.
 Start with The Vig, Chelsea’s Kitchen, Postino Arcadia and The Henry.
-If you’re an architecture buff, after your pilgrimage to Taliesin or Arcosanti, head to Wrights at the Arizona Biltmore Resort to enjoy your fine dining experience in a Frank Lloyd Wright inspired setting.
+If you’re an architecture buff, after your pilgrimage to Taliesin or Arcosanti, head to Wrights at the Arizona Biltmore Resort to enjoy your fine dining experience in a Frank Lloyd Wright-inspired setting.
 Or get drinks in the Prohibition Train Theme Bar at the Century Grand.
 From casual to fine dining, from sports bar friendly to candlelight elegance, Arcadia has the place for you.
-You may need to extend your stay so you can visit them all!
+You may need to extend your stay at our homes for rent in Arcadia so you can visit them all!

 There is also a wide choice of wine bars and lounges to choose from when you’re ready to sit back, unwind and enjoy the surrounding scenery and your time here in Sun Valley.
 These popular gathering places will keep you cool and relaxed during your stay.
 Grab a seat on a shady patio and with a cool beverage in hand, do some serious people watching or just enjoy the mountain scenery!